hoainambrvt2001/Healthium-SC2022/README.md

 # Healthium
 * Welcome to our application, Healthium.
 * Healthium is a brainchild of our group.
-It is created to help people access to medical service fast and suitable for their situation.
+It is created to help people access to medical service fast and suitable for their situations.

 # APK Installation
   There are 02 ways: